vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding

 `Introspected REST` is based on Roy's initial model but removes the need for runtime HATEOAS.
-Instead, the client derives the state using instrospection.
+Instead, the client derives the state on demand, using introspection.

 Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwarde compatible with any Restfull API.